ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 12.03.25

 Now lets introduce the output from different LLM and disscuss about the input and also i gonna disscuss about the assumption. in my paper.

+## 13.03.25

+I make a folder at the Overleaf to upload my least output from different LLM.
+Then tried updated the methodology part.

+## 14.03.25

+For last week i just attend various company information session and all are happend in japanese, it was a great experience.
+For research i have updated some portion.
+Still there are many things i have to add.

+## 17.03.25

+I have uploaded the update paper and waiting for sensei's comment.

+## 18.03.25

+In last disscussion with me, i have shared some upcoming schedule about midterm presentation and conference and told sensei that i am concern and confused about the short time we will have for practice.

+I was confused about my research title as the existing title doesn't covers all the research scopes.
+So sensei asked me what is missing in the title.Then we chaged the tittle and the  present title covers a lot of topics covered.
+For now its ok.
+I got another suggestion from sensei that i should started writing the research paper.
+Then i can also update the Presentation slide.

+## 19.03.25 **Lab Meeting DM:**